kentdata/iOS-17-Jailbreak/README.md

 <hr>

-## iOS 17.2 jailbreak Features
+## iOS 17.2 - iOS 17.2.1 jailbreak Features

-These are some of the new features in iOS 17.2!.
+These are some of the new features in iOS 17.2 - iOS 17.2.1.
 Which new feature is your favorite?

 ### New Journal App
 Apple's Journal app lets you record your daily thoughts and activities, incorporating data like photos, music listened to, workouts, and more, plus it suggests topics to write about.